 From the publisher

-For quarterly titles please allow up to twelve to twenty weeks for your first delivery.
+For quarterly titles please allow up to twelve to twenty-one weeks for your first delivery.

 To view other titles by this publisher Click here